 Note: this post contains affiliate links that may earn commission.

-Counting and Calculation Math Picture Books
+Counting and Calculation Picture Books

-Zero the Hero is a joyful book.
+Zero the Hero by Joan Holub, illustrated byTom Lichtenheld.
+Who knew a math picture book could be so joyful?
 Zero proclaims himself a hero, but the other numbers just aren't buying it so Zero goes on a mission to prove himself.
+Kids learn the concept of zero and why it's important.
 This is a fun book to spend some time over, with lots of clever dialogue and asides in speech bubbles.
-Tom Lichtenfield’s illustrations are great fun.

 Geometry and Patterning Math Picture Books

 These books about patterns, shapes, symmetry and other geometry concepts are excellent supplement materials for any math lesson at home or in the classroom.